 Happy and Glorious commemorates the first visit to Australia by Queen Elizabeth II

 Come behind the scenes at the museum and discover that political intrigues are not the only games which have been played at Old Parliament House.

 Come behind the scenes and witness the beginning of the journey taken by an object through cataloguing and storage – and pick up some tips on how to look after your own collection along the way.

-The Museum of Australian Democracy is a proud founding partner of the annual Canberra Writers Festival which will take place this year from Friday 25th – Sunday 27th August 2017.
+The Museum of Australian Democracy is a proud founding partner of the annual Canberra Writers Festival which will take place this year from Friday 25 to Sunday 27 August 2017.

 Canberra Writers Festival 2017: Hoi Polloi Buffet Dinner and Literary TriviaEvent

 Think you know your literary trivia?
 What is Maggie Alderson’s Polly’s (main character her latest novel) job?
 How many books did Jack Heath write before he was 30?
 Where does Ghost Empire take place?

 Canberra Writers Festival 2017: After Dark Tour – Ghost HuntersTour